 The teething process can be a very painful stage for babies.
-To help baby (and you cope) here are the key symptoms of teething, plus a number of simple, natural teething remedies and therapies that can soothe your baby’s discomfort.
+Here are the key symptoms of teething, plus a number of simple, natural teething remedies and therapies to soothe your baby’s discomfort.

 What Is Teething?